 - Website: www.buzzsprout.com

-It focuses on streamlining the upload and sharing process, and it comes complete with a WordPress plugin so you can easily embed your podcasts directly on your website.
+It focuses on streamlining the upload and sharing process, and it comes complete with a WP plugin so you can easily embed your podcasts directly on your website.

 Additionally, Buzzsprout makes it extremely easy to share your podcasts with listeners on major audio platforms.